 Thanks to the Mega Menu technology, the second level of the navigation shows everything there is to see on the website.
 If you open the mega menu by mouseover, only the panda remains visible.
 It is a vertical logo, but its implementation is flawless.
 This logo also comes from a time when there were no websites.
 I am sure that the WWF would have a different logo created today - one in landscape format.

 "*" indicates required fields

 Raidboxes is an interesting example of logo design.
-A word mark, in landscape format of course - otherwise you can't read it.
-I call this logo successful.
+A wordmark, in landscape format of course - otherwise you wouldn't be able to read it.
+I describe this logo as successful.
 Because it has a high recognition value, which is the essence of a good logo.
-Moreover, it also works in small format on mobile devices.
-This applies to many sites on the modern internet, such as Google, Facebook, Amazon, Microsoft, YouTube and many more.
+It also works in small format on mobile devices.
+This applies to many websites on the modern Internet, such as Google, Facebook, Amazon, Microsoft, YouTube and many more.

 Our Raidboxes relaunch

 Another fascinating website that serves as an example for us is VOGUE America.
 I find the implementation consistent and appropriate to the brand.
 But rather weak in the fixed navigation after scrolling.
 This is because the large logotype in the center disappears and appears in Klein at the top left, where we expect it to be.
 This is a general challenge with wordmarks that need to be scaled down on the website.
 The edges "fray" and become blurry.